 D. Instructional Materials (13 points total) 4.1 The instructional materials contribute to the achievement of the stated course and module/unit learning objectives or competencies.
 3 3 4.2 Both the purpose of instructional materials and how the materials are to be used for learning activities are clearly explained.
 3 3 4.3 All instructional materials used in the course are appropriately cited.
-2 1 4.4 The instructional materials are current.
+2 2 4.4 The instructional materials are current.
 2 2 4.5 A variety of instructional materials is used in the course.
 2 2 4.6 The distinction between required and optional materials is clearly explained.
-1 0 Total 1 1
+1 1 Total 1 3

 - 4.1: The instructional materials align with the unit objectives stated in the syllabus. - 4.2: The purpose of the instructional materials and their use in the course is explained and aligns with each unit assignment. - 4.3: The text was cited in the course syllabus.
 Individual assignments do not contain citations.
-Consider adding the citations to the assignments. - 4.4: The instructional materials are current (2016). - 4.5: The instructional materials vary by unit and assignment. - 4.6: No mention is made of extra credit or optional materials.
+Consider adding the citations to the assignments. - 4.4: The instructional materials are current. - 4.5: The instructional materials vary by unit and assignment. - 4.6: YES thank you for including this on the class materials list, great appreciated.

 E. Course Activities and Learner Interaction (11 points total) 5.1 The learning activities promote the achievement of the stated learning objectives or competencies.
 3 3 5.2 Learning activities provide opportunities for interaction that support active learning.
 3 3 5.3 The instructor's plan for classroom response time and feedback on assignments is clearly stated.
 3 2 5.4 The requirements for learner interaction are clearly stated.
-2 2 Total Ç)
+2 2 Total 1 0

-- 5.1: The learning activities directly support the course/unit learning objectives. - 5.2: There are opportunities for interactive learning.
-The use of small group activities will allow interaction among the students.
-An example would be assigning groups to work together on a particular activity that enables them to collectively solve a problem related to the upcoming assignment. - 5.3: Consider giving students a reasonable timeline to expect feedback on assignments.
+- 5.1: The learning activities directly support the course/unit learning objectives. - 5.2: There are opportunities for interactive learning. - 5.3: Consider giving students a reasonable timeline to expect feedback on assignments.
 For example: I will try to respond to questions within 48 hours, or, I will try to return assignment feedback within 5 days. - 5.4: The requirements for class participation are stated in the syllabus.

-F. Course Technology (10 points total) 6.1 The tools used in the course support the learning objectives and competencies.
-3 3 6.2 Course tools promote learner engagement and active learning.
-3 3 6.3 Technologies required in the course are readily obtainable.
-2 2 6.4 The course technologies are current.
-1 1 6.5 Links are provided to privacy policies for all external tools required in the course.
-1 0 Total 9)
+F. Course Technology (10 points total) 3 6.1 The tools used in the course support the learning objectives and competencies.
+3 6.2 Course tools promote learner engagement and active learning.
+3 2 6.3 Technologies required in the course are readily obtainable.
+2 1 6.4 The course technologies are current.
+6.5 Links are provided to privacy policies for all external tools required in the course.
+1 1 Total 10

 - 6.1: The tools in the course support the unit objectives.
 The assignments clearly state what tools/applications are needed to successfully complete the work. - 6.2: The tools promote engagement and active learning.
-The assignments promote active student engagement by requiring interaction with the technology to build content for assignments. - 6.3: The technologies are 3 readily available.
-A Google search for 'Eclipse Software' (required for assignment 1), returned a link for access to downloads for the software. - 6.4: The course technologies are current and up-to-date for the required work. - 6.5: Since this is a face-to-face course, it is assumed the technology is available in the classroom.
-Privacy policies are usually available in the software use agreement.
-A review of the agreement for each application required in the course will insure that student data required for the use of the software is secure.
-Linking to the agreements will allow students to easily access the policies.
+The assignments promote active student engagement by requiring interaction with the technology to build content for assignments. - 6.3: The technologies are readily available. - 6.4: The course technologies are current and up-to-date for the required work. - 6.5: Since this is a face-to-face course, it is assumed the technology is available in the classroom.